unity3d-jp/MeshSync/Documentation~/index.md

 Working together with [MeshSyncDCCPlugins](https://docs.unity3d.com/Packages/com.unity.meshsync.dcc-plugins@latest), MeshSync is a package for synchronizing meshes/models editing in DCC tools into Unity in real time.
-This allows devs to immediately see how things will look in-game while modelling.
+This allows developers to immediately see how things will look in-game while modelling.

 ## Supported Platforms